 If the dimensions of a material do not permit taking a sample of the given dimensions the test shall be carried out taking a sample having the dimensions of at least 380 mm in height and at least 3 mm in width. in accordance with the Technical Service, on the fitted size of the material which shall be mentioned in the test report.

-Cable sleeves and cable conduits: The samples dimensions are: length: 560 mm, but at least 380 mm; width: initial dimension.
+Cable sleeves and cable conduits: The samples dimensions are: length: 560 mm, but at least 380 mm if the dimensions of a material do not permit taking a sample of the given dimensions; width: actual component dimension.

 3.2.
 Materials according to paragraph 6.2.3.: When the thickness of the sample is more than 13 mm, it shall be reduced to 13 mm by a mechanical process applied to the side which does not face the respective compartment (interior, engine or separate heating compartment).
 If it is impossible, the test shall be carried out in accordance with the Technical Service the initial thickness of the material, which shall be mentioned in the test report.
 Composite materials (see paragraph 6.1.3.) shall be tested as if they were of uniform construction.
 In the case of materials made of superimposed layers of different composition which are not composite materials, all the layers of material included within a depth of 13 mm from the surface facing towards the respective compartment shall be tested individually."